 The high economic cost of microalgae cultivation prevents their widespread usage in aquaculture.
 Microalgae are a sustainable and ecologically benign alternative to fishmeal, but commercial production is costly, making them uneconomical as aquaculture feeds.

 1. Production Costs: The culture method, algal species, and production size affect microalgae cultivation costs.
 Large-scale microalgae production needs substantial expenditures in photobioreactors, algae harvesting systems, and drying equipment.
 Establishing and running these facilities is expensive.
-The cost of algae growth basic resources including carbon dioxide, fertilisers, and water can also increase production expenses.
+The cost of algae growth basic resources including carbon dioxide, fertilizers, and water can also increase production expenses.
 Spirulina and Chlorella, two of the most popular microalgae in aquaculture, need regulated settings and lots of light to develop, which raises energy use and costs[39].

 2. To fulfil global aquaculture demand, microalgae production must be scaled significantly, requiring major efficiency improvements.
 Most microalgae growth systems are tiny and designed for labs or niche markets.
-Logistics including raw material supply, algal growth rates, and harvesting optimisation must be overcome to scale up to commercial levels.
-If microalgae production cannot be optimised to cut costs, algae-based diets may be less cost-effective.
+Logistics including raw material supply, algal growth rates, and harvesting optimization must be overcome to scale up to commercial levels.
+If microalgae production cannot be optimized to cut costs, algae-based diets may be less cost-effective.
 Algae competes poorly with fishmeal in aquaculture feeds due to its high production cost[40].
 3. Fishmeal is now more cost-effective than microalgae, despite sustainability difficulties.
 Fishmeal prices depend on wild-caught fish availability and demand in pet food and animal feeds.
 Microalgae manufacturing costs are expensive due to culture method, raw material expenses, and energy usage.
 Efficiency, culture technology, and economies of scale must lower production costs to make microalgae a long-term fishmeal alternative[4].

 Nutritional Balance

-Before microalgae may be widely employed in aquaculture, the nutritional balance in fish diets must be optimised.
+Before microalgae may be widely employed in aquaculture, the nutritional balance in fish diets must be optimized.
 Microalgae include protein, vital fatty acids, vitamins, and minerals, although their nutritional profiles vary by species and culture circumstances.

 1. Protein and Amino Acid Imbalance: Despite its high protein content, microalgae may lack essential amino acids for fish growth.
 Protein-rich chlorella may lack methionine, an amino acid essential for rainbow trout and other fish.
 Microalgae-based diets may need amino acids or other feed additives to satisfy nutritional demands due to this imbalance.
 These supplements can enhance the cost of microalgae-based diets, making aquaculture adoption harder[41].

 2. Fatty Acids: Some microalgae include omega-3 fatty acids like EPA and DHA, however not all meet fish nutritional demands.
 Omega-3s are needed for rainbow trout's health and growth, although Spirulina is strong in protein but low in omega-3s.
 Microalgae may not meet fish nutritional needs without other lipid-rich sources or omega-3 oils.
 The diet must balance fatty acids for development, immunity, and health[42].

 3. Vitamins and Minerals: Microalgae include critical vitamins and minerals such vitamin A, B vitamins, and phosphorus, although their concentrations differ across species.
-Some microalgae, such Haematococcus, are high in astaxanthin, a carotenoid that might increase salmonid colouration, although other micronutrients may be lower than in standard fishmeal.
+Some microalgae, such Haematococcus, are high in astaxanthin, a carotenoid that might increase salmonid coloration, although other micronutrients may be lower than in standard fishmeal.
 To address fish nutritional needs, microalgae-based diets typically need supplementation or algae blending to get a balanced vitamin and mineral profile[43].

 Technological and Operational Barriers